home / skills / phrazzld / claude-config / fix-observability

 Overview

-This skill runs an observability audit and fixes the single highest-priority gap it finds.
-It performs one targeted remediation per invocation, verifies the change, and reports what was done so you can run it again for the next item.
+This skill runs a prioritized observability audit and fixes the single highest-priority gap it finds.
+It performs one concrete repair per invocation, verifies the change, and reports what was done so you can run it again to address the next issue.

 How this skill works